affinitydb/doc/ChaosDB server.md

 you can alternatively request protobuf encoded results.)

 With protobuf encoded queries, the result is sent in protobuf by default.
-(At present mvstore server does not support JSON encoded results for protobuf encoded requests.)
+(At present the ChaosDB server does not support JSON encoded results for protobuf encoded requests.)

-Mvstore supports both HTTP GET and HTTP POST CGIs and parameters.
+ChaosDB supports both HTTP GET and HTTP POST CGIs and parameters.
 With HTTP GET the arguments must be URL encoded, and with HTTP POST both binary and urlencoded parameters are supported.
 The POST handling also supports urlencoded url parameters (which is needed to avoid a bootstrap problem in